Written by Henry Poskitt

 Coming up with relevant solutions that meet new ‘meaningful use’ requirements and integrating these into existing hospital workflows seamlessly.

-Trend 02: The Expansion of the Sphere of Care
+02 — The Expansion of The Sphere of Care

 Teleconferencing is also becoming a common means of communication between physician and patient, allowing housebound or remotely located individuals to speak to their doctors from the comfort of their own homes.
 The most significant impact of these at-home forms of monitoring and treatment is a reduction in the cost of administering treatment.

 Imagining interfaces to match novel medical products in the home, and ensuring that the installation and day to day use of those devices is straightforward and reliable so that the cost of support does not outweigh the saving made by treating patients at home.

 This increase in the adoption of at-home technology is also contributing to the growth of big data in the healthcare sector.
 Researchers can now harvest specific, comprehensive information from individual patients on a much larger scale than before, contributing to datasets on the health of populations.
 This trend is hugely beneficial in terms of clinical trials, where crowd-sourcing of data through tools like ResearchKit has helped speed up the process.

 It also paves the way for disease databases that can offer medical profiling of populations, a prospect that is appealing to both medical insurance providers (payors) and care providers.
 In general, there is a push towards more ‘evidence-based’ care, where physicians can access information on the effectiveness of treatments more methodically through these databases and make more informed choices when treating patients.

 Imagining how data can be extracted and made meaningful, visually appealing and translated into actionable terms.
 Designers like Nicolas Felton have already blazed a trail in this area, showing what effective data visualisation looks like.